PeriodontitisPyorrhea - gum disease; Inflammation of gums - involving bone

 Exams and Tests

-Dental x-rays reveal the loss of supporting bone and may also show the presence of plaque deposits under the gums.
+Dental x-rays show the loss of supporting bone.
+They may also show plaque deposits under your gums.

-The goal of treatment is to reduce inflammation,remove "pockets" in the gums, and treat any underlying causes of gum disease.
+The goal of treatment is to reduce inflammation, remove pockets in your gums, and treat any underlying causes of gum disease.

 Rough surfaces of teeth or dental appliances should be repaired.

-You need to follow careful oral hygiene for your entire life or the disorder may return.
+You need to perform careful home brushing and flossing for your entire life so that the problem does not return.

 - Return of periodontitis